taosdata/TDengine/docs-en/12-taos-sql/02-database.md

    - maxVgroupsPerDb: [Description](/reference/config/#maxvgroupsperdb)
    - comp: [Description](/reference/config/#comp)
    - precision: [Description](reference/config/#precision)
-6. Please be noted that all of the parameters mentioned in this section can be configured in configuration file `taosd.cfg` at server side and used by default,  can be override if they are specifically in `create database` statement.
+6. Please be noted that all of the parameters mentioned in this section can be configured in configuration file `taosd.cfg` at server side and used by default,  can be override if they are specified in `create database` statement.

 :::